Blog Post15 May 2025

 Summary & Key Takeaways

-• Apply security patches immediately and review server logs
+• Apply security patches immediately and review server logs (don’t wait for a breach)

-• Enforce multi-factor authentication and educate staff
+• Enforce multi-factor authentication and educate staff (no more “password123”)

-• Subscribe to security advisories and audit configurations
+• Subscribe to security advisories and audit configurations (be proactive, not reactive)

 Want to protect your business from email threats?
 Sign up for free monthly security alerts or request a complimentary security audit for your UK organisation.
+(We promise not to judge your password choices.)

 Thank you for reading!
 Share your thoughts in the comments below.